 Sunday, April 14th, 2019 and is filed under News

-Please come visit us in our new showroom in Gruene, Texas!
-We have an amazing selection of decorator fabric swatchbooks to peruse, hardware catalogs, solar shade, woven wood, and blind samples to choose from, and lots and lots of custom, one of a kind pillows for sale!
-All of our pillows are down-filled, trimmed with luxurious trimmings and made of the finest quality decorator fabrics.
+Please come visit us in our new studio in New Braunfels, Texas!
+We have an amazing selection of decorator fabric swatch books to peruse, hardware catalogs, solar shade, woven wood, and blind samples to choose from, and lots and lots of custom, one of a kind pillows for sale!
+Many of our pillows are custom embroidered, trimmed with luxurious trimmings , and made of the finest quality decorator fabrics.
 Swing by and take a look!
-We are open from 8:45am to 4:30pm, Monday through Friday.
+We are open by appointment only from 9 am to 4:30pm, Monday through Friday.

 Tuesday, February 28th, 2017 and is filed under Latest Projects